mohankoli/mohan-front-end-developer-course/React/react_hooks_advanced.md

 ## 32. `useImperativeHandle` Hook

+- It allows a child component to decide what functions or values the parent can access through a ref.
-- Controls values exposed via `ref` to parent.
+- It gives the child control over what is exposed to the parent.
-- Used with `forwardRef`.
+- It is used together with `forwardRef`.
+- Parent can call functions on the child (imperative style).

 ---